zachhannum/the-dark-between/src/pages/The Dark Between - Campaign Sessions/Planning.md

 ## Bathyscape Wreckage
 * The Bathyscape that was stolen was used by Enzo and crew to go back and forth to the secret Bathyslab to conduct their experiments.
 When things went wrong and [[Umbrant|Umbrants]] took over, [[Jurrin Tuls]], Chief Engineer of the station made contact with Vera and Enzo requesting evacuation, but Vera deemed it a too unnecessary risk attempt retrieval, and so the station was abandoned
-* Jurrin, along with a number of other custodial staff, managed to escape the Umbrant in one of the submersibles, but not before a malignant entity from [[The Altrement|The Dark Between]] burrowed itself inside Jurrin’s mind, slowly driving him to insanity.
+* Jurrin, along with a number of other custodial staff, managed to escape the Umbrant in one of the submersibles, but not before a malignant entity from [[Altrement|The Dark Between]] burrowed itself inside Jurrin’s mind, slowly driving him to insanity.
 * Before the ship could make it back to the Bathysward, Jurrin went insane, carving nonsense runes into his flesh, babbling about the lightless eye and killing the rest of the crew with preternatural strength.
 In the struggle, the ship is damaged irreparably and sinks to the bottom of the sea.

 Possessed Jurrin Tuls 8